Don’t Rebuy, Just Reuse: How to Implement This Money-Saving Mantra Into Your Everyday Life.

 Reusing is infinitely better than disposing, because disposing creates waste and reusing doesn’t.
 That’s for both the landfill and your pockets by the way!

 Many high street coffee stores are on a mission to gain some sustainability credentials, by knocking off some of the price of coffee for customers who use reusable mugs.
 The Starbucks discount is 25p for example.
 So although buying a travel mug incurs a small upfront cost, the caffeine addicts amongst us are bound to make this up, and then some!

 Reusable Lunch Bags

 We’ve all heard it time and time again: taking a packed lunch to the office is one of the easiest ways to save money.
 Most reusable lunch bags are cheap, leak-proof and hand washable and will save you a ton on fancy sandwiches in the long run.

 Not everything can be reused time and time again as it is, but recycling (and particularly upcycling) is probably the most creative (and fun) way to get the stuff you want without buying it!

 Glass jars are a staple in the home-recycling and home-upcycling economy.
 They can be washed and then used as: stationary holders, herb pots, bakery equipment, plant pot and our favourite… Jar picture frames!

 Pots, pans, mugs… the kitchen is a busy place, and kitchen appliances and accessories often don’t come cheap.
 For a rustic upcycling hack, try gathering up some sturdy sticks from the garden and Sugru-ing them to the wall.
 It’s a great way to use up garden waste.
-A full guide for this can be found here.
-Alternatively, if you’ve got kids in the house, grab some of their old toys and Sugru them to the bedroom wardrobe.
+Check out the guide: Make hooks from twigs and Sugru.
+Alternatively, if you’ve got kids in the house, make hooks out of their old toys using Sugru.